 - Frequently Asked Questions about Maine CTE.
 Provides answers to the most often asked questions regarding CTE in Maine.

-- Industry-Recognized and State Standards.
+- Maine Certified Industry Standards.
 Information regarding CTE standards and assessments.

 - Maine Department of Labor